dneumnn/AcademicChatBot/src/data_processing/README.md

 See the .env.example file, which contains recommended values for those variables.

-If you want to use local models, you will need to pull those models through [Ollama](https://ollama.com/).
+For the embedding, you will need a model from [Ollama](https://ollama.com/).
-Install ollama and execute `$ ollama pull llama3.2-vision` to pull the local model (or your preferred model).
+Install Ollama and execute `$ ollama pull nomic-embed-test`.
+If you want to use the local LLM instead of using the Gemini API, you will also need to execute `$ ollama pull llama3.2-vision` (or your preferred model).
+Please ensure, that Ollama is running on port 11434 while you are trying to execute the pipeline.

 ### Method